-- 1. Policy: It is the practice of the University of California to meet its need for common goods, materials, and services at the lowest overall total cost or best value, as applicable, while affording the maximum opportunity practicable to those who wish to become suppliers to the University. - 2.
-General Applicability: The policies and requirements set forth herein, and in other Procurement/Supply Chain Management issuances, shall apply to all Location purchasing activities, unless otherwise indicated or if the Laboratory is following federal policies and procedures. - 3.
-Applicability under Federal Contracts and Grants: The policies and requirements in this Bulletin apply to purchases funded by federal agencies to the extent they are in conformance with applicable federal law, the standards identified in the Federal Acquisition Regulations (FAR) and Office of Management and Budget (OMB), and any applicable mandatory requirements or provisions imposed by federal awarding agencies.
+- 1. Policy: It is the practice of the University of California UC's policy to meetsupport its need for common goods, materialsmission of education, research, and public service by purchasing goods and/or services atthat provide the lowest overallhighest total cost or best value, as applicable, to UC while affordingcomplying with applicable law.
+UC must also afford the maximum opportunity practicable feasible to those who wish to become suppliers to the UniversityUC. - 2.
+General Applicability: The policies and requirements set forth herein, and in other Procurement/Supply Chain Management issuances, shall apply to BUS-43 applies to all Location UC Locations' purchasing activities, unless otherwise indicated or if the Laboratory LBNL is following federal policies and procedures. - 3.
+Applicability under Federal Contracts and Grants: The policies and requirements in this Bulletin apply to purchases funded by federal agencies to the extent they are in conformance with applicable BUS-43 applies to federal funds used for the acquisition of goods and/or services.
+If there is a conflict, then the following take precedence over the requirements in BUS-43:

+- Applicable federal law, the - The standards identified in the Federal Acquisition Regulations (FAR) and the Office of Management and Budget (OMB), and anythe Defense Federal Acquisition Regulations Supplement (DFARS) - 3.• Any applicable mandatory requirements or provisions imposed by federal awarding agencies.
 This policy applies to federal contract and grant funds for the acquisition of supplies, goods or services that support research. - 4.
-Classification for Federal Tax Purposes: The University is committed to following applicable law regarding the classification of persons or entities providing services to the University, and specifically whether service providers should be employees rather than Suppliers.
-Before engaging Suppliers for services, Procurement/Supply Chain Directors will inquire whether the University user requesting the services has undertaken the necessary analysis in this regard and completed the required form.
-Such analysis shall be the responsibility of the requesting department following the guidelines and templates provided by Finance/HR.
-Completion of the required form must accompany the request for procurement action.
-See UC Independent Contractor Guidelines for Federal Tax Purposes.
+Classification for Federal Tax Purposes: The University is committed to following UC must follow applicable law regarding the classification of persons or entities providing services to the University, and UC.
+This specifically whether applies to determining if service providers should be are UC employees rather than Suppliers.
+Before engaging Suppliers for services, Procurement/Supply Chain Directors will inquire whether the University user or independent contractors.
+The department or individual requesting the service must provide completed tax classification forms prior to procurement of services has undertaken.